-The V2M-MPS2 motherboard provides a stereo line-level input and a stereo line-level output.
+The MPS2 and MPS2+ FPGA Prototyping Boards provide a stereo line-level input and a stereo line-level output.

-The audio interface consists of an audio controller in the FPGA, a low-power audio codec and input and output stereo audio ports.
-The audio controller configures the codec over an $I^2C$ bus.
-The FPGA and codec send audio data to each other over an $I^2S$ bus.
+The audio interface consists of an audio controller in the FPGA, a low-power audio codec, and input and output stereo audio ports.
+The audio controller configures the codec over an I^2C bus.
+The FPGA and codec send audio data to each other over an I^2S bus.